Gaussian Error Models#

 where \(x\) is a normally distributed random vector with mean \(\mu\) and covariance matrix \(\mathbf{\Sigma}\).
 The matrix \(\mathbf{D}\) is a diagonal (square) matrix with a binary design vector \(\mathbf{\zeta}\) on its diagonal.
 An entry in \(\mathbf{\zeta}\) set to 1 corresponds to an active entry, and an entry set to 0 corresponds to an inactive (degenerate) entry that is eliminated from calculations.

-class GaussianErrorModelConfigs(*, debug=False, verbose=False, output_dir='./_PYOED_RESULTS_', size=None, mean=0.0, variance=1.0, design=True, sparse=True, random_seed=None)[source]#
+class GaussianErrorModelConfigs(*, debug=False, verbose=False, output_dir='./_PYOED_RESULTS_', design=True, size=None, mean=0.0, variance=1.0, sparse=True, random_seed=None)[source]#

 Bases: ErrorModelConfigs